mui/mui-x/docs/data/data-grid/toolbar/toolbar.md

 # Data Grid - Toolbar

-<p class="description">The toolbar component provides a set way to add custom controls and functionality to the Data Grid.</p>
+<p class="description">The toolbar component provides a way to add custom controls and functionality to the Data Grid.</p>

 {{"demo": "GridToolbarBasic.js", "bg": "inline"}}